AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 .. function:: get_subp_body(node)

-    Return the SubpBody or TaskBody corresponding to node, if any, null otherwise.
+    Return the SubpBody, TaskBody or ExprFunction corresponding to node, if any, null otherwise.

 .. function:: has_interfaces(n)